last-arg/twitch-pages/readme.md

 ## TODO
 * Load more button when response.pagination.cursor === undefined.
 Replace button text with 'No more to load'?
+* User page: sticky filter at top when scrolling
 * Settings page
   * Stream live check interval?
   * Clear cache: all, streams, games, ...